What Cables Do I Need for my TV?

 this is one of the most common TV cables available.
 HDMI stands for High Definition Multimedia Interface, and it is responsible for providing your TV with high definition quality as well as a good audio connection between your TV and audio equipment.
 HDMI cables are being improved on all the time, so you may want to consider updating yours if it’s an older model.

 This is what HDMI cables used to be – however, they can still be relevant in certain circumstances.
 You may want to use them if you’ve still got a DVD player or even a VCR.
-They are easily recognizable because they have a big, bulky connector at the end.
+They are easily recognisable because they have a big, bulky connector at the end.

 Now that we’ve covered audio-only cables, let’s take a look at visual only options: